MagicJinn/AllShipsAllSlots/README.md

 3. The original mod edits Sunless.Game.dll, meaning there are major incompatibilities between updates (Pre/Post 2023 fix) and versions (Steam, Epic, GOG).
 4. The original mod redistributes Sunless.Game.dll, which is proprietary code, and thus illegal.

+## Known limitations

+- Ships will not advertise their new slots on the shipyard screen
+- Ships will have their Forward and AFT text greyed out on the Hold menu

+Fixing these issues would require **extremely invasive** patching, and do not affect gameplay.
+These will not be fixed.

 ## Configuration

-Edit `AllShipsAllSlots_config.ini` to customize:
+Edit `AllShipsAllSlots_config.ini` in your Sunless Sea **install** folder to customize:

-- `Unlock Forward = true/false` - Enable/disable Forward slots
+- `Unlock Forward = true/false` - Enable/disable Forward slot
-- `Unlock AFT = true/false` - Enable/disable AFT slots
+- `Unlock AFT = true/false` - Enable/disable AFT slot